AndreaSimongini/CASTOR/README.md

 # CASTOR (**Core collApse Supernovae parameTers estimatOR**)

-CASTOR is a full open access software that takes as input the *light curves* of a core collapse supernova and estimates the parameters belonging to the ejecta, to the progenitor star and to the event itself.
+CASTOR is a open access software that takes as input the *light curves* of a core collapse supernova and estimates the parameters belonging to the ejecta, to the progenitor star and to the event itself.
 We define the **case-of-study** supernova as the object we want to analyse, **training set** as the list of published supernovae used as reference and **reference** supernova as the most resembling supernova to our case-of-study out of the training set.
 To fully recover the parametric map of the case-of-study supernova, we apply the following procedures:
 1. We compare the light curves of the case-of-study supernova with the light curves of every SN from the training set.
 2. By applying a chi-squared test, we select the reference supernova.
 3. Using the light curves of the case-of-study supernova and the spectra of the reference supernova, we create synthetic spectra.